ossf/scorecard-action/README.md

 The only benefit of a "classic" PAT is that it can be set to never expire.
 However, we believe this does not outweigh the significantly higher risk of "classic" PATs compared to fine-grained PATs.

+## Reporting vulnerabilities

+If you find a vulnerability, please report it to us!
+See [SECURITY.md](./SECURITY.md) for more information.